 Open the full Ask Rio Times →

 For an outsider, this is a rare case where a single project moves a whole nation’s numbers.
-The mine was so large that closing it knocked out a meaningful slice of both Panama’s exports and the world’s copper supply.
+The mine was so large that closing it knocked out a big slice of both Panama’s exports and the world’s copper supply.

-The country closed 2025 with growth of about four percent, carried mostly by services such as transport, logistics and tourism tied to the canal.
-Manufacturing, by contrast, barely moved, a sign that the productive base has not yet found a new engine.
+The country closed 2025 with growth of about four percent.
+That was carried mostly by services such as transport, logistics and tourism tied to the canal.

 Why the Panama growth forecast splits in two

-In the pessimistic case, with the mine still idle, growth slows to around three and a half percent.
+In the gloomier case, with the mine still idle, growth slows to around three and a half percent.
 As reported in the mining trade press, the gap between those two paths is close to forty percent.

 Private forecasters go further still.
-The consultancy Mens Consultores projects growth could touch five and a half percent as early as this year if the mine restarts and the canal keeps expanding, well above the four percent the international bodies expect.
+The consultancy Mens Consultores projects growth could touch five and a half percent as early as this year if the mine restarts and the canal keeps expanding.

-The mine matters for more than the export column.
-The SIP argues its closure hurt jobs, private investment and the fight against informal work, and that a reopening would ripple through employment, consumer spending and tax receipts alike.
+The SIP argues its closure hurt jobs, private investment and the fight against informal work.
+A reopening, it says, would ripple through employment, consumer spending and tax receipts alike.

 A political decision with an economic price tag